ec363/parsleyapp/inst/md/help.md

 If the data is in 'columns', Parsley expected the well names to be arranged in a column and the number of rows to match that of the data.

-**Error: Selected wells does not contain named starting well.**
-**Error: Starting well must be first cell selected in Custom well selection.**

-Custom well numbering: The first cell selected is expected to correspond to the starting well, so it should be identical to the starting well selected in the dropdown menu.

 **Error: Well name selection cannot contain empty cells.**

 Custom well numbering: every sample must have a non-empty 'well' value or data will be lost during parsing.